Support me by clicking this link to my sponsor, Explore Worldwide. It costs you nothing!

 Triggers and emotional spirals, also mobile phone bans and do schools know what to teach kids anymore?
 60

-What do you think of this episode?
-Do you have any topics you'd like me to cover?
-In most episodes Rachel uses her journalistic background to trawl through studies and find out what a range of experts think about a topic.
+Ask Rachel anything In most episodes Rachel uses her journalistic background to trawl through studies and find out what a range of experts think about a topic.
 Susie brings her wealth of knowledge and experience of mindfulness and parenting to the microphone.
 Together, the two of us talk about the reality of parenting.
-We're going to continue with that, but thought it might be nice to broaden the format to talk about cur…
+We're going to continue with that, but thought it might be nice to broaden the format to talk about current affairs topics, and how they affect us and our listeners.
+In t…

 Listen to the Episode